jonathan-bryant/AIE-FMOD-Student-Project/FMOD Demo/ReadMe.txt

 Everything you need to know about setting up your project with the FMOD Unity Integration can be found at http://www.fmod.org/documentation/#content/generated/engine_new_unity/getting_started.html.
-There is a lot of documentation there to hopfully help any issue that may arrise, otherwise the Q&A forums (http://www.fmod.org/questions/categories/unity) are a great place to find answers.
+There is a lot of documentation to hopfully help any issue that may arrise, otherwise the Q&A forums (http://www.fmod.org/questions/categories/unity) are a great place to find answers.

 Key points to keep in mind:

+***Using headphones will enhance the experience and give you a better understanding of what is happening***

 - Press ESC for the Main Menu, and ESC again to close it.